Skip Navigation

 During the 1940s and 1950s, the Archdiocese of Boston witnessed a phenomenal growth of Catholic schools, during which St. Pius V School was founded.
 The motivating slogan was: "Every Catholic Child in a Catholic School."
 As Catholics struggled to find and take their place in society, the Catholic School system grew as an educational institution that was meant to nurture the faith and graduate competent, well-educated young Catholic men and women.

-By the 1980s, while the leadership of the school rested upon the Sisters of Saint Joseph, over 80 percent of the faculty consisted of lay people.
-In 2000, St. Pius V School welcomed its first lay principal.
-The committed lay faculty works tirelessly to strengthen its curriculum and broaden its offerings to meet the needs of its students.
+Today, Principal Mary Beth Noe and the committed faculty of qualified teachers work tirelessly to strengthen our curriculum and broaden our offerings to meet the needs of its students.
 St. Pius V School continues to carry on the traditions of The Sisters of St. Joseph by providing consistent and continuous growth in fundamental skills while employing innovations, which are aligned with the school's mission.
 Most of all, the school remains unique in its common mission with the Church by promoting a simple translation of the Law of Love, "Do your best, and be kind to one another."